Oghma-Infinium/Fahluaan/GAMEPLAY.md

  - In order to steal items while not sneaking, you must double tap the activator key (`E` by default).

+#### Survival Mode Tweaks

+ - Hunger and Exhaustion are disabled.
+This is because I felt there is enough positive incentive to seek out food and rest for the buffs they provide, that also keeping needs felt unnecessary.

 #### Perk Tweaks

  - **Conjuration**